DiscipleTools/agent-ai/DEPLOYMENT.md

 ## Performance Optimization

-1. **Resource Limits**: Consider adding resource limits to Docker services based on your droplet size
+1. **Resource Limits**: Consider adding resource limits to Docker services based on your server size
 2. **Database Indexes**: The MongoDB init script creates optimal indexes
 3. **Nginx Caching**: Static files are cached for 1 year
 4. **Gzip Compression**: Enabled for all text-based content